mbezjak/kin/README.md

 - so groovy again.
 This gives you a great deal of flexibility when creating templates and building job configurations.

+## Build from Source
+Prerequisites: JDK 6+

+    $ ./gradlew clean build

+To import project into eclipse:

+    $ ./gradlew eclipse

+Then: File -> Import... -> Existing Projects into Workspace

 ## Further Resources

 Homepage       https://github.com/mbezjak/kin